We do not have enough data on this route to provide a reliable graph showing how many days before departure it is the best to book.

 The most popular airlines on the route Eindhoven - Oradea: KLM (KL).

-The cheapest flights you can book on the route Eindhoven Airport (EIN) - Oradea Intl Airport (OMR).
+The cheapest flights are on the route Eindhoven Airport (EIN) - Oradea Intl Airport (OMR).

 Direct flights last about 2h 10min.